GandalftheGUI/archive-integrity/README.md

 ## Why I built this

 I keep my archive on an external SSD: ~80,000 files, ~3.75 TB, accumulated over years.
-Every few months I plug it in and assume everything is fine.
+I plug it in regularly and assume everything is fine.
 But drives fail quietly.
 A sector goes bad, a file gets silently corrupted, a folder gets accidentally deleted.
 You don't find out until years later when you actually need the file.

 Most backup tools tell you when a file was added or removed.
 Almost none tell you when a file's content has changed without you asking it to.
 That's the gap this fills.